-Verify Stretch File Name and Begin Note Editing
+Verify Temperament File Name and Begin Note Editing

-NOTE: If you had chosen either a name that you have already used and stored in the unit or a name used as one of the factory defaults, a different screen will be activated which indicates the problem and permits you to return to the STRETCH MENU screen with no changes.
-You must then decide which course of action you wish to take: proceed with creating a stretch file with a different name or delete the previously created user file and then create your new stretch file using this original name.
+NOTE: If you had chosen either a name that you have already used and stored in the unit or a name used as one of the factory defaults, a different screen will be activated which indicates the problem and permits you to return to the TEMPERAMENT MENU screen with no changes.
+You must then decide which course of action you wish to take: proceed with creating a temperament file with a different name or delete the previously created user file and then create your new temperament file using this original name.

 We are assuming that we have chosen a valid name for our file and have, consequently, followed the "NO" path from the "Name already exists?" decision box on the flowchart.
-Thus, we have now entered the "Edit Notes" phase of our stretch file creation.
-From this one screen, we can now define the note offsets for 96 notes (8 full octaves).
-Note that this screen shows you which stretch file you are editing as well as which octave and which note within that octave you are editing.
+Thus, we have now entered the "Edit Notes" phase of our temperament file creation.
+From this one screen, we can now define the note offsets for all 12 scale notes.
+Note that this screen shows you which temperament file you are editing as well as which scale note you are editing.
 Also note that a "KEY=C" indication is shown on the top line.

-NOTE: Regardless of what key signature was current before entering the edit process for either temperaments or stretches, the key always reverts to "C" for the purposes of defining note offsets.
+NOTE: Regardless of what key signature was current before entering the edit process for temperaments, the key always reverts to "C" for the purposes of defining note offsets.
 Once the editing process is complete and you return to the RUN screen, you may enter any of the alternate keys with the usual results.
-However, if you applied an offset of 1.1 cents to D-octave 2, for example, this offset will always apply to "Concert D" regardless of the new KEY you have selected.
+However, if you applied an offset of 1.1 cents to "D", for example, this offset will always apply to "Concert D" regardless of the new KEY you have selected.

-The "cents" indication on the second line of this screen is always indicates the individual offset currently selected for the displayed note in the displayed octave.
-Had we been editing a previously defined stretch file, this first screen may have shown a non-zero number here.
-Because we are creating a new stretch file this and all the remaining 95 notes will be initialized to 00.0 cents.
+The "cents" indication on the second line of this screen is always indicates the individual offset currently selected for the displayed note.
+Had we been editing a previously defined temperament file, this first screen may have shown a non-zero number here.
+Because we are creating a new temperament file this and all the remaining 11 notes will be initialized to 00.0 cents.

-NOTE: Regardless of the resolution previously chosen under the RUN screen, temperament and stretch file editing is always carried out in the highest (0.1 cent) resolution of the tuner.
+NOTE: Regardless of the resolution previously chosen under the RUN screen, temperament file editing is always carried out in the highest (0.1 cent) resolution of the tuner.